 You can cross paths with me quite easily.
 I share all my trips using Nomadlist.
 While in Barcelona, you can book me for a quick call or for office hours on Wednesdays at Spaces [email protected] (C/Pallars 193, 08005, Barcelona).

-I live in Barcelona - everybody's favourite city in the world - and I spend about 50% of my time there.
-I mostly travel for leisure because I can work while on the go (perks of having an all-remote company like MarsBased) and I very rarely travel for business.
+I live in Barcelona - everybody's favourite city in the world - and I spend less than 50% of my time there.
+I mostly travel for leisure because I can work while on the go (perks of having an all-remote company like MarsBased) but I also travel for business more often now.
 We don't need our clients to come to Barcelona, and they don't require us to go to their offices, wherever they are.
 We do everything remotely, as we're 100% oficeless.

 Side projects & interests

 Since 2015, I decided to work only 40 hours a week and devote the rest of my time to my hobbies.
 Sometimes these hobbies are work related, like maintaining this website, testing new programming languages or even creating proof of concepts for side projects, but I rarely invest heavily in them.